magnusrodseth/sobekkseter/README.md

 yarn dev
 ```

 Open your web browser and go to `localhost:3000`.
-Now, the application should be running!
+The application should be running!